 12 Books You Should Read This October —LitHub

 Vol.1 Brooklyn’s October 2019 Book Preview —Vol. 1 Brooklyn

 “One of the year’s finest novels, symphonic in structure and spectacular on a sentence level.” —David Gutowski, Largehearted Boy

 Chris Eaton’s Playlist for His Novel Symphony No. 3 —Largehearted Boy

 “Did You Know a Lion’s Heart Never Grows?”
 Read an Excerpt from Chris Eaton’ Musical Novel, Symphony No. 3 —Open Book

 “Impressive, filled with diverse, imaginative prose and grounded in a connection to today.” —The Harvard Crimson

 “A fantastically fictional account of the life and times of this prodigy with a divisive temperament… Ornate, flamboyant, assertively make-believe.” —Brett Josef Grubisic, The Toronto Star

-Chris Eaton is the author of three previous novels, including Chris Eaton, a Biography (Book*hug, 2013), selected as one of the Books of the Year by Quill and Quire and the Toronto Star.
+Chris Eaton is the author of three previous novels, including Chris Eaton, a Biography (Book*hug, 2013), selected as one of the Books of the Year by Quill & Quire and the Toronto Star.
 He spent many years making music in the band Rock Plaza Central.
-He currently lives in Sackville, New Brunswick, with his partner and two children.
+He currently lives in Ottawa with his partner and two children.